royragsdale/s83/README.md

 http://localhost:8080/db8a22f49c7f98690106cc2aaac15201608db185b4ada99b5bf4f222883e1223
 ```

-Verify you can reach your server by getting the ever-changing test board.
+5. Verify you can reach your server by getting the ever-changing test board.
 ```
 $ ./s83 get ab589f4dde9fce4180fcf42c7b05185b0a02a5d682e353fa39177995083e0583
 ```

-Make a board and publish it to the world!
+6. Make a board and publish it (don't worry this is just to your local test
+   server)!
 ```
 $ echo "<h1>It's Alive</h1>" > board.html